City Group Leaders' Page.

 You may find the "Using Zoom for church" guide helpful when leading your City Group.

-Prior to your City Group starting, Joe will email you with details of the church Zoom account that you can use to host your City Group meeting, as well as the Zoom meeting details (URL, meeting ID and passcode).
+Prior to your City Group starting, Daniel will email you with details of the church Zoom account that you can use to host your City Group meeting, as well as the Zoom meeting details (URL, meeting ID and passcode).
 Please do not share the Zoom account password with other people and remember to sign out of the Zoom account at the end of your meeting.

 Claiming City Group expenses.